 Marshall Day Acoustics worked collaboratively with Westadium to provide advice on bowl acoustics, environmental noise, room acoustics and mechanical and services noise.

-Marshall Day Entertech provided design services for the broadcast cabling infrastructure services, AV systems design review and the main sound system.
+Marshall Day Entertech provided reference design services for the broadcast cabling infrastructure services, AV systems design review and the main sound system during the design stages of the project.
 The sound system design incorporated the main bowl, public concourses and external public circulation spaces (including entry gates).
-Numerous individual coverage zones were provided throughout the building to enable the Stadium control room to address one or many zones.
+Numerous individual coverage zones were identified throughout the building to enable the Stadium control room to address one or many zones.
+The reference design was then passed on to the D&C contractor who worked in conjunction with equipment distributors and loudspeaker manufacturers to finalise the design and deliver the installed systems.

 The sheer scale of the project and the non-symmetrical nature of the stadium building presented a challenge for the Marshall Day team.
 The oval-shaped stadium building has offset floor plates, with each floor typically providing different functional spaces.
 This arrangement results in many overlapping spaces, each with different airborne and impact sound insulation requirements and different building services layouts.
 For the acoustic designer, this requires understanding the building in great detail to ensure that the specific acoustic issues in each unique space (there were well over 1,000 of them!) are identified and addressed in the design.